 A parent may always present an independent educational evaluation for the school's consideration during the evaluation and eligibility process.
 A parent is sometimes entitled to an independent educational evaluation paid for by the state charter school.
 A parent is entitled to an independent educational evaluation at public expense if the parent disagrees with an evaluation conducted or obtained by the state charter school.
-If the parent requests an independent educational evaluation at public expense, the state charter school must (without unnecessary delay) provide the independent educational evaluation or initiate due process proceedings against the parent to defend the evaluation conducted by the state charter school.
+If the parent requests an independent educational evaluation at public expense, the state charter school must (without unnecessary delay) provide the independent educational evaluation conducted by the state charter school.
 If such proceedings occur, the parent is still entitled to an independent educational evaluation, but the parent is responsible for the cost of the evaluation.